Rapha321/recipeGo/recipeGo/README.md

     `npm run dev`

-Your React app will now be running and communicating with the Django backend.
+Your React app will now be running on `http://localhost:5173` and communicating with the Django backend on `http://localhost:8000`

+**Demo Account**
+If you want to skip the registration process and test the application immediately, you can use the following demo account:

+ - Username: `bob`
+ - Password: `bobPassword`

+This account comes pre-loaded with sample recipes to demonstrate the application's features.